shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Everyone stop.”
 Wryonin froze.

 Mudrich pretended to be a statue, standing on one leg.
 Ersatzica laid her hands on the drums as she stopped.
-Lemilay kept walking.
+Lemilay just kept walking.

 Wryonin’s ears twitched.
 “They’re here!
-Everyone run!”
+Everyone, run!”
 Wryonin took off toward the stairs. *AWOOOOO!* (“Intruders!”)

 “It was probably just a twig.”
 Lemilay pulled out a telescope.
 She looked into it, then froze.